 3. 10-Ball

 10-ball is 9-ball’s harder, more strategic sibling.
-Same sequential format — hit the lowest-numbered ball first — but with 10 balls and a critical difference: every shot must be called.
+Same sequential format where you hit the lowest-numbered ball first, but with 10 balls and one critical difference: every shot must be called.
 No slop counts.
 You must name the ball and the pocket before every shot.
 This eliminates the luck factor that makes 9-ball controversial at the professional level.

 Rack: 10 balls in a triangle.
 1-ball at apex, 10-ball in center, 2 and 3 on the back corners.
 Break: Must strike the 1-ball first.
 Win condition: Legally pocket the 10-ball on a called shot.

-10-ball is gaining popularity in international competition and is considered the truer test of skill.
+10-ball is gaining popularity in international competition and is considered the truer test of skill between the two.
 Full rules in our 10-ball guide.

 4. 3-Ball